 What is Walrus from Space?

-- WWF and British Antarctic Survey (BAS) are asking the public to become ‘walrus detectives’ and help contribute to conservation science by spending as little as thirty minutes searching for walrus in thousands of satellite images taken from space.
+Walrus are facing the reality of the climate crisis and we need to know more about how they are affected.
+WWF and British Antarctic Survey (BAS) are asking the public to become ‘Walrus Detectives’ and help contribute to conservation science by searching for and counting walrus in thousands of satellite images taken from space.

-- Resting on land (as opposed to sea ice) may force walrus to swim further and expend more energy to reach their food (which is also being impacted by the climate crisis) and reduces the region that they can search.
+Resting on land (as opposed to sea ice) may force walrus to swim further and expend more energy to reach their food (which is also being impacted by the climate crisis) and reduces the region that they can search.

-- The Arctic Ocean is becoming more acidic as it absorbs carbon dioxide.
+The Arctic Ocean is becoming more acidic as it absorbs carbon dioxide.
 This makes it difficult for animals like bivalve molluscs (clams), sea snails and crabs – the main prey of walrus – to build their shells.

-- Walrus can also be disturbed by shipping traffic and industrial development as the Arctic becomes more accessible to such activities when sea ice is lost.
+Walrus can also be disturbed by shipping traffic and industrial development as the Arctic becomes more accessible to such activities when sea ice is lost.

-- As the Arctic is a vast and changing place we simply don’t know enough yet about how many walrus there are, the trends in their population and how the climate crisis is affecting them.
+As the Arctic is a vast and changing place, we simply don’t know enough yet about how many walrus there are, the trends in their population and how the climate crisis is affecting them.

 How to get involved

-- We want to do our part in finding out how quickly and how seriously the climate crisis is affecting walrus populations and we need your help.
+We want to do our part in finding out how quickly and how seriously the climate crisis is affecting walrus populations and we need your help.

-- The minimum recommended age for participating in the activity without adult supervision is 10 years old.
+The minimum recommended age for participating in the activity without adult supervision is 10 years old.
 All participants under the age of 13 must have parental consent to use the platform.

-- Create an account and then take a short tutorial on how to be a walrus detective.
+Create an account and then take a short tutorial on how to be a walrus detective.
 You will be able to test your walrus identifying skills and then get searching through the satellite imagery.

-- Look out for some achievement milestones along the way!
+Look out for some achievement milestones along the way!

 More about the project

-- Satellites do not disturb walrus and we can cover vast areas at once, many of which would normally be difficult and time-consuming to access.
+Satellites do not disturb walrus and we can cover vast areas at once, many of which would normally be difficult and time-consuming to access.

-- Our collective actions add up to something powerful, and we want to involve half a million people over the next 4 years to help review the images collected every year and search for walrus.
+Our collective actions add up to something powerful, and we want to involve half a million people over the next 4 years to help review the images collected every year and search for walrus.

-- The information gathered with the help of the public for this project, coupled with the knowledge of other research groups and local and Indigenous communities of the Arctic, will be crucial to our conservation efforts.
+The information gathered with the help of the public for this project, coupled with the knowledge of other research groups and local and Indigenous communities of the Arctic, will be crucial to our conservation efforts.

-- If you have a question about walrus, their habitat or the Walrus From Space project, Contact Us.
+If you have a question about walrus, their habitat or the Walrus From Space project, Contact Us.